City Projects

 Ongoing / Completed Projects

 In January of 2025, the City Council had a retreat and made a lot of planning progress, which included some new projects and some pivots from planned projects.
-On February13 City Council and I held a citywide Town Hall meeting where we provided updates on some of these projects, including the downtown redevelopment (Smyrna First Baptist Church property).
+On February 13 City Council and I held a citywide Town Hall meeting where we provided updates on some of these projects, including the downtown redevelopment (Smyrna First Baptist Church property).
 We gave updates on the downtown splash feature upgrade and new bathroom, Stillfire Brewery, Tolleson Pool rebuild and upgrade, IGO Church site redevelopment along Windy Hill Road, Riverline Splash Pad, and provided information about opportunities available to us for the Castellaw site (adjacent to the Wolfe Adult Athletic Center) and the Emory Hospital site along South Cobb Drive.
 View the recorded meeting on this website at Town Hall Meeting/Podcast Recording (brief on the projects) and the city Facebook page.
-For information about projects specific to Parks & Recreation, you may also visit https://www.smyrnaga.gov/departments/parks-and-recreation/parks/parks-and-recreation-master-plan/upcoming-projects

 Downtown Redevelopment - First Baptist Church Property - In March 2024, the City and Smyrna First Baptist Church reached an agreement for the City, through the Downtown Development Authority, to purchase the existing church campus located on Church Street that also allows for the Church to purchase property owned by the Development Authority on Atlanta Road between the Reed House and South State Bank and relocate there.
 The nine-acre church campus site offers a rare opportunity for Smyrna that any city would welcome – a chance to expand our downtown and include uses like new retail, restaurants, parking, housing and greenspace.
-The new space will be shaped from extensive public input over the next 24 months.
-This is also an opportunity for the church to relocate close to our city center and with new facilities for their mission.
-(The link in the title will send you to the project website that includes information about participating in the public input opportunities as well as notice of meetings.)
+The new space will be shaped from extensive public input which took place during 2025 with most of the public input completed by the close of 2025.

 Downtown Public Space Updates

-• Stillfire is finally under construction!
+• Stillfire is finally under construction and opening is anticipated for Spring 2026!

 The new city aquatics facility will provide recreation opportunities for 500 people (an increase from 180), will be city operated, and is estimated to cost between $16 - $18 million.
 It will be paid for through the Special Purpose Local Option Sales Tax (SPLOST) and public financing.